Offset vs Redraw - which is better?

 Money that you have sitting in the offset account will be "offset" against the mortgage.

-Which is better?
 Both can help reduce the amount of interest you pay on your home loan but there are a few slight differences.
 Offsets are the most easily accessible, acting in the same way as a normal transaction or savings account.
-You can move money in and out by utilising your banking app, the same as you other accounts.
+You can move money in and out by utilising your banking app, the same as your other accounts.

 Redraw can have a few more restrictions.
 Your lender may have minimum redraw amounts, delays in the funds being moved ie not instantaneous, or having to phone the bank or fill in a form to access the funds.